Schinia sanguinea

 Habitat

 Prairie and grassland , particularly where plants (Liatris ) occur.
-Associated with open, sunny environments including prairies, meadows, and occasionally disturbed grasslands.
+Associated with open, sunny environments including native prairies, meadows, and occasionally disturbed grasslands.
 Elevational range not well documented but occurs across plains and lower montane regions.

 Distribution